 The School of Social Policy, Sociology and Social Research is one of the best in the country for teaching and research.
 Our academics are internationally recognised for their expertise in criminological theory and criminal justice policy.

 Adding a quantitative research minor to your programme opens your mind to new ways of thinking.
-Starting with no assumed statistical knowledge, you graduate with an advanced package of practical quantitative skills alongside subject-specific knowledge in politics and international relations.
+Starting with no assumed statistical knowledge, you graduate with an advanced package of practical quantitative skills alongside subject-specific knowledge in criminology and criminal justice.

 Our degree programme

 In your first year you take introductory modules on criminology,

 sociology and quantitative skills.
 You can also choose from a range of